Vermont Child Care Apprenticeship Program

 - Earn a Certificate of Completion as a Child Development Specialist from the Department of Labor.

-- Upon completion, eligibility to earn a Level IIIA certificate on the Northern Lights Early Childhood Career Ladder.
+- Upon completion, are eligible to earn a Level IIIA Certificate on the Northern Lights Early Childhood Career

 - Have the opportunity to transition to a T.E.A.C.H.
 Associate Degree Scholarship after apprenticeship.